06 Apr 3 Keys to Running a Sustainable Digital Coaching Program

 1. Communicate, communicate, communicate!

 I’ve written it three times and included an exclamation mark because it’s that important.
 Digital coaching is more likely to achieve its purpose in organizations that have extensive communication channels and well-defined strategies.
-These organizations communicate to create anticipation for the digital coaching program, to remind users to start a new session, to start discussions around questions raised and insights gained during the process… and so much more.
+These organizations communicate to create anticipation for the automated coaching program, to remind users to start a new session, to start discussions around questions raised and insights gained during the process… and so much more.

 2. Identify and nurture your champions